-Gear on new axle - note boss faces chassis centre, plus second axle prepared for the gear.
+Gear on new axle - note boss faces chassis middle.

 - 7. Wheel set assembly can now begin.
-Also you will need some spacing washers to take up side play, and we find that 2x1mm thick +1x0.25mm each side gives hardly any side play but allows free running.
-So push the axle just into one wheel, add one sides spacing washers, followed by the opposite side set of spacing washers.
-Push the wheels onto the axle, making sure there is equal amount of axle each side. - 8.
-Repeat this for the remaining axle.
+Also you will need some spacing washers to take up side play, and we find that 2x1mm thick each side gives hardly any side play but allows free running.
+Place one of the Bachmann chassis bushes onto the axle, remembering that the flanged edge faces the chassis centre, then add that sides spacing washers, followed by pushing the wheel onto the axle.
+Do the same for the other side, and set the correct back to back, making sure there is equal amount of axle outside the wheels each side. - 8.
+Repeat this for the leading axle, but without the gear!.